This ring captures the spiritual symbolism of the sea strand

 Here the interplay of the surface treatments and materials is evident.
 Technically speaking, the ring was peg-assembled to avoid long solder seams, and the jade was taken to a satin finish to highlight the color and luster of the opal.
 Platinum-sterling was used to avoid tarnish on the sabe Florentine finish.

 Sadly, this ring was stolen from a gallery space in Manhattan on February 28, 2018.
+I have posted the details involved in making, and then remaking, the Strand Ring on my Blog Page.
 If you come across this piece, please contact either myself or the 10th precinct of the NYPD. —Thanks!